bvr/bvr.github.io/_posts/2010-09-23-Repeated-regex.md

 ---
 layout: post
 title: Repeated match with regex
+perex: >
+    I wrote parsing for <a href="http://www.graphviz.org">graphviz</a> dot files today and found interesting feature of perl regex engine.
+It can match a pattern repeatedly to sections of the string.
-category:
+category: [perl]
+tags:
     - perl
     - regex
+    - capture
 ---

-I wrote parsing for [graphviz](http://www.graphviz.org) dot files today and found interesting feature of perl regex engine.
-It can match a pattern repeatedly to sections of the string.

 Small excerpt looks like this.

 {% highlight perl %}